MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_AADDS.md

 and select **OK** to close the group **Properties** window.
 1. In the **Local Users and Groups** console, double-click the **FSLogix Profile Exclude List** group enty, note that it does not include any group members by default, and select **OK** to close the group **Properties** window.

-   > **Note**: To provide consistent user experience, you need to install and configure FSLogix components on all Windows Virtual Desktop session hosts.
+   > **Note**: To provide consistent user experience, you need to install and configure FSLogix components on all Azure Virtual Desktop session hosts.
 You will perform this task in the unattended manner on the other session host in our lab environment.

 1. Within the Remote Desktop session to **az140-21-p1-0**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to install FSLogix components on the **az140-21-p1-1** session host: